atteks-za/athenkosi-portfolio/Enterprise FortiGate SD-WAN with IPsec VPN Failover (HQ ↔ Branch)/README.md

 WAN1 interface (192.168.8.20/.50/.60) sits on the *same* physical LAN segment behind the *same* home router and the *same* real public IP.
-There is no genuine path diversity between "WAN1" and "WAN2" at the physical/internet layer — both simulated ISPs (the MikroTik CHRs) ultimately share the identical uplink back out to the real internet.
+There is no genuine path diversity between "WAN1" and "WAN2" at the physical/internet layer — both simulated ISPs (the MikroTik Routeros) ultimately share the identical uplink back out to the real internet.

 This has a direct, visible consequence in the Performance SLA statistics: